Claude Frollo (Disney character): Other appearances

 Frollo has recurring cameo appearances in the animated television series House of Mouse, as one of the guests in the titular club.
 He also appears in a cameo in the series' direct-to-video film Mickey's House of Villains.

 Frollo is one of the Disney villains with a main focus in the anthology film Once Upon a Halloween, where the scene of his song "Hellfire" is shown as one of the film's clips.

 In the Kingdom Hearts series, Frollo appears in the video game Kingdom Hearts 3D: Dream Drop Distance, serving as the main antagonist in the La Cité des Cloches world, having the same role as in The Hunchback of Notre Dame.

 Claude Frollo appears in the video game Disney Magic Kingdoms as a playable character to unlock for a limited time.

-In the game Twisted Wonderland, there is a "twisted" version of Frollo named Rollo Flamme, a young man who first appears in the "Glorious Masquerade: Let the Bell of Solace Ring" event.
+In the game Twisted Wonderland, there is a character based on Frollo named Rollo Flamme, a young man who first appears in the "Glorious Masquerade: Let the Bell of Solace Ring" event.
+He is the president of Noble Bell College's School Council, where there is a statue of Frollo, who is known as "The Righteous Judge" by the students.

 Frollo makes a cameo appearance in the 2023 short Once Upon a Studio.